6808/6808.github.io/labs/lab2.md

 as disconnected and reconnected from a an anthill (by powering it down and powering it back up.)

 We will hold checkoffs during office hours.
 Submission instructions are TBA.
+You will return the device at the checkoff.

 </div>
 </div>